 Michael Retsky, PhD., Board Member

 Known for innovative research in the field of breast cancer, Dr. Retsky was Lecturer in Surgery at Harvard Medical School on Judah Folkman's staff for 12 years, until Dr. Folkman’s untimely death in 2008.
 Dr. Retsky is currently a Visiting Scientist at Harvard School of Public Health.
 His research field is computer simulation of cancer and angiogenesis.
 Dr. Retsky is an 18-year survivor of stage III colon cancer, and he designed his own long-term, low-dose chemotherapy regimen, now known as metronomic chemotherapy.
+In 2013, Dr. Retsky authored a study on reduction of breast cancer relapses in the peer-reviewed medical journal Current Medicinal Chemistry.
 He received a PhD in physics from the University of Chicago.

 Jerry L. Tolk, Board Member